 8. Song Requests.
 One way to get the evening celebrations off to a good start is to have your guests’ favourite music.
 You can ask them here for their requests so that the playlist reflects what you all like.

 9. Rules of the day.
 Let your guests know if there are any rules at the venue, for example the throwing of confetti or the taking of videos during the ceremony.

 10. Weekend Celebrations.
-With so many people having to travel a long distance to weddings you may be arranging other celebrations over the weekend.
+With so many people travelling a long distance to wedding, you may be arranging other celebrations over the weekend.
 These may include events such as a meal the night before, a theatre trip, shopping trip or football match.
-Let people know what’s planned and how to be involved.
+Let people know what’s planned and how they can get involved.